If you wish to message me directly, you may do so via email: myocddiary @ gmail .com

 If you would like to donate for any reason, this is my venmo: @julia-britz-1

 My name is Julia

 I was diagnosed with OCD during my undergrad in 2005.
 I remember starting my rituals at a preschool age with hand washing and waiting outside the bathroom so I could make sure that whoever was in there washed their hands.
 Each night I would confess my “sins” to my mom, apologizing for my shameful thoughts.
 I had a difficult time falling asleep for years, often self medicating to pass out.
 As a teenager, my undiagnosed OCD progressed.
 I developed an eating disorder and practiced self harm.
 During college, things got more obvious.
 I could never get to class on time because I’d be doing rituals in the bathroom or locking my car over and over again.
 I couldn’t do a lot of things like watch the news or scary movies (scary like Harry Potter…) or shake hands.
-I felt guilty, ashamed and in terrible emotional pain.
+I felt guilty, ashamed and in pain.
 I was trapped in a box and suffered there totally confused, believing I was crazy.
 I had no idea I had OCD and did my best to hide my behavior.
 The thought of reaching out was not an option.

 In 2009 I made this very blog to share my story and encourage others to as well.
 I decided to document my journey so we could get through some of our struggle together.

-I eventually got brave enough to try ACT therapy and found it to be a great help, and when I started treatment with my naturopathic doctor, my OCD became mostly alleviated.
+I got brave enough to try ACT therapy and found it to be a great help, and when I started treatment with my naturopathic doctor, my OCD became mostly alleviated.
 It took years of psychotherapy and naturopathic therapy, but I can say I am more than mentally healthy, I am happy.

 Today I am about to graduate naturopathic medical school, and am passionate about soon being able to share the medicine that saved my life. 🙂 Will be taking clients starting October 2019.